dinofizz/carbalert/README.md

 ![Django admin console login screen](images/carbalert_login.png "Django admin console login screen")

+You should also be able to navigate to http://127.0.0.1/flower to see the Flower dashboard.

 ### Note on optional Nginx container

 In production I am running CarbAlert on a virtual private server (VPS) instance whose Nginx configuration I manage manually, so I have no need for a dedicated container running Nginx.